awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started.md

 ![\[Architectural overview of the API that you create in this getting started guide.
 Clients use an API Gateway HTTP API to invoke a Lambda function.
 API Gateway returns the Lambda function's response to clients.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/getting-started-overview.png)

 To complete this exercise, you need an AWS account and an AWS Identity and Access Management user with console access\.
-More more information, see [Prerequisites for getting started with API Gateway](setting-up.md)\.
+For more information, see [Prerequisites for getting started with API Gateway](setting-up.md)\.

 **Topics**
 + [Step 1: Create a Lambda function](#getting-started-create-function)